 Reframed sentence: The scientists gave their opinions on global warming trends.

-We think this might be the best options when it's possible.
+We think this might be the best option when it's possible.
 Rewrite the sentence so that the problem goes away.
 You are writers, aren't you?
 Rewrite.

 The Chicago Manual of Style sums up the quandary best: